tmhn/laptop/README.md

 ### Todo

+* Split into multiple Scripts
+    - Config: Basic config stuff and all the curl stuff
+    - Install: Homebrew and all the Apps
+    - VM: The VM installation
+    - Cleanup: All the required cleanup
 * Add check to each section to only run them if needed, to allow multiple runs.
 * Build second script to reset laptops to initial state:
     - Remove all rubies and gems